doniseferi/blackjack-js/README.md

 ### Prerequisites

 As this project contains ES6 features you will need a web browser with a compatible JavaScript Engine.
+This runs successfully on the following version with all tests passing:
 ```
-This runs successfully on Windows 10 x64 Chrome Version 64.0.3282.186 (Official Build) (64-bit)
+ Microsoft Windows 10 Enterprise 10.0.16299 Build 16299 Google Chrome Version 64.0.3282.186 (Official Build) (64-bit)
 ```

 ## Running the tests